Eastern German Christmas Markets – the best and most underrated Christmas Markets of Germany

 Christmas Markets of Berlin

 My favourite one is at the Gendarmenmarkt.
-You will be charged a small entry fee and then get to admire the flawless Prussian architectural ensemble of Karl Friedrich Schinkel dotted with fairy lights and cutesy little huts selling handmade accessories, clothes, posh tea and other nice things you might actually want to gift.
-IN the coming years this classy market will be held at Bebelplatz next to the “Staatsoper” Opera House due to construction works, but it is equally scenic with classicist architecture galore, definitely a departure from the cute gingerbread houses Germany is so famous for
+You would be charged a small entry fee of 2 Euro and then get to admire the flawless Prussian architectural ensemble of Karl Friedrich Schinkel dotted with fairy lights and cutesy little huts selling handmade accessories, clothes, posh tea and other nice things you might actually want to gift.
+In the coming years this classy market will be held at Bebelplatz next to the “Staatsoper” Opera House due to construction works, but it is equally scenic with classicist architecture galore, definitely a departure from the cute gingerbread houses Germany is so famous for.

-Second favourite, and final time on this year, the Weihnachtsmarkt vor dem Schloss Charlottenburg.
-Apparently their lease ran out, so this year is your last chance.
-I did actually visit on a Sunday and was somewhat disappointed.
+The much-hyped Weihnachtsmarkt vor dem Schloss Charlottenburg is not happening this year, so don’t bother going there unless you wish to visit the pretty castle with its festive decorations.
+Apparently their lease ran out, and they try to revive it, but this isn’t happening in 2023.
+I did actually visit last year and was somewhat disappointed.
 Of course, the location in front of the baroque Schloss Charlottenburg castle is fabulous.
 There are enough food and wine stalls to keep you full and tipsy, with most from selling either Southern German, Austrian or Italian food – not exactly originally Berlin.
-The biggest letdown was the wares for sale – apart from one nice stall selling handpainted Ukrainian ornaments, and a stall of very expensive Moravian stars. most goods on sale were low quality kitsch.
+The biggest letdown was the wares for sale – apart from one nice stall selling handpainted Ukrainian ornaments, and a stall of very expensive Moravian stars.
+Most goods on sale were low quality kitsch.

 The Christmas Market at the Rotes Rathaus isn’t much better either.
 Really generic and lacking character.
 You would be better off looking for a district market.